 - Confirm the fencing is stable and secure to prevent a child from slipping outside of the yard

-- Ensure that the siding on the outside of the home as well as the gutters are secure as to prevent something falling onto the child
+- Ensure that the siding on the outside of the home, as well as the gutters, are secure as to prevent something from falling onto the child

 - Verify that any trees in your yard do not have questionable limbs that may fall causing injury